Are there good examples of how child welfare agencies are collaborating with law enforcement?

 - What the protocol is for any planning meetings for follow-up on investigations or service delivery

-Model 2 may also reflect highly structured forms of collaboration, such as MDTs and CACs.
+Model 2 may also reflect highly structured forms of collaboration, such as multidisciplinary teams (MDTs) and Children’s Advocacy Centers (CACs).
 While they function slightly differently in every jurisdiction, CACs collaborate to conduct joint investigations and assessments for criminal child maltreatment cases, and generally follow the framework offered by the National Children’s Alliance.6 CACs offer:

 - MDT response